solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 3\.
 There are — here Mr. Rzehak refers to a mineral with a question mark (feldspar?), which has quite clear columnar constructions but are admittedly not radially arranged — also tubular formations in the mineral kingdom, thus he concludes that the tubes in the chondrites are not necessarily of organic origin.

+4\.
+Enstatite and tourmaline have transverse fissures which can easily be confused with transverse partition walls of organisms.

+5\.
+In the "feldspar (?)" mineral Mr. Rzehak sees several inclusions with longitudinally arranged rows: he therefore concludes that "obviously" such inclusions in the chondrite minerals have been mistaken for "perforations".

+6\.
+Hailstones also occur that posses similar structures like that of the chondrites.
+(Gümbel.)

 ...